Back to list

 Then when they had both submitted and he had laid him down upon his brow.
 (37:103)

-The brow is what shows, what displays, what carries the “I.” To press it to the ground is to break the temptation to remain at the centre of the act.
-The surah chooses Ibrahim to teach that true service of remembrance requires real effacement: not disappearance from good, but the refusal to sign good with one’s own name.
+The brow is what shows, what displays, what carries the “I.” To see the beloved brow touch the ground, in the shared submission of father and son, is to break the temptation to remain at the centre of the act.
+The surah chooses Ibrahim (peace be upon him) to teach that true service of remembrance requires real effacement: not disappearance from good, but the refusal to sign good with one’s own name.

 ﴿سَلَامٌ عَلَىٰ إِبْرَاهِيمَ﴾